PathEngine home previous: SDK Contents and Installationnext: Design Decisions

 This can help to understand the PathEngine movement model and how agent shape is taken into account for the paths generated.

-Other example projects are then available as well as benchmarks and stress test applications and a small 'playable demo'.
+Other example projects (of varying complexity!) are then available as well as benchmarks and stress test applications and a small 'playable demo'.

 The 3D content processing demo, and the semi-dynamic obstacles example project, in particular demonstrate some important features of the SDK, and are both well worth a look.